-Indonesia created an enormous opportunity to attract foreign investment by relaxing its Negative Investment List (NIL) for the film sector in 2016.
-MPAA hopes this breakthrough is not undercut by plans to implement an inconsistent and stifling film quota.
+In 2016, Indonesia created an enormous opportunity to attract foreign investment by relaxing its Negative Investment List (NIL) for the film sector.
+MPAA hopes that Indonesia will not undercut this important breakthrough by implementing an inconsistent and stifling film quota.